 where x is the combined thickness of the wall bracket and washer

 SMART recommends M8 × 30 mm mounting bolts for standard installations where the total wall mount bracket and washer thickness is less than 7 mm.

-Because the receptacles might not be easily accessible after you mount the display, consider connecting cables for power, room computer and other devices while the display is still in its packaging (see Connecting power, cables and devices to your SMART Board 7000 or 7000 Pro).
+Because the receptacles might not be easily accessible after you mount the display, consider connecting cables for power, room computer and other devices while the display is still in its packaging (see Connecting power, cables and devices).

 If you mount multiple displays side by side, you can connect them with RS-232 cables to turn on, turn off and otherwise operate all of the displays from the first display’s convenience panel:

 When connecting SBID-7000-V2 models, the leftmost display (when viewed from the front) is the first display.

 When connecting SBID-7000 models, the rightmost display (when viewed from the front) is the first display.